pmean/build-website/text/05/VoteForMe.md

 >
 > **Related Activities**
 >
-> I am the author of StATS (Steve\'s Attempt to Teach Statistics), a web
+> I am the author of StATS (Steve's Attempt to Teach Statistics), a web
 > page at www.pmean.com which provides information on a
 > wide range of statistical topics.
 >
-> In 1997, my presentation \"Medical Statistics Case Studies on the
+> In 1997, my presentation "Medical Statistics Case Studies on the
-> Web\" was voted as the best presentation in the area of Teaching
+> Web" was voted as the best presentation in the area of Teaching
 > Statistics in the Health Sciences at the Joint Statistical Meetings.
 >
 > I have served as a member of the Quality Management Advisory Board for